mmiletto/random_coding/R/interactiveVisualizations/Notes.md

 Either use `orca` form `plotly` or modify and download the image from your browser.
 ## 12. Editing views for publishing
 Can create a shiny app that listens to the `plotly_relayout`.
 Adjust tags, for example.

+# 13. Arranging views'

+`subplot()` allows to merge multiple plotly objects.
+	- nrows
+	- heights
+	- widths -> can define the number of columns

+` subplot()` can be used recursively, as it returns a plotly object.

+## 13.1 Scatterplot matrices
+Alternative to composing multiple interacting plotly objects.
+`splom` See https://plot.ly/r/splom/ for more options related to the splom trace type.

+## 13.2 Other ways to compose plots

+ggplot2 `facet_wrap` and `facet_grid` or `ggmatrix`

+## 13.3 Arranging htmlwidgets

+A `plotly` object is a `htmlwidgets`, which are `htmltools`.
+So any arranging method for the latter will work for the others.
+Such methods are:
+### 13.3.1 flexdashboard
+### 13.3.2 Bootstrap’s grid layout
+### 13.3.3  CSS flexbox